-To nominate, all that you're required to enter is a short description on why your business is suited for your desired category, business information and a main contact - who will be your business's point of contact throughout the submission process.
+To nominate, all that you're required to enter is a short description on your business, business information and a main contact - who will be your business's point of contact throughout the submission process.

 Do I need to be accredited/certified to enter the awards?